Tholp1/Dynamic-Frags/README.md

 # Dynamic-Frags
-A sourcemod (https://github.com/Scags/Open-Fortress-Tools) plugin for Open Fortress that dynamically adds and removes from mp_fraglimit based on player count with many customizations
+A sourcemod plugin that dynamically adds and removes from mp_fraglimit based on player count with many customizations

-License shit blah blah, just dont steal and claim as your own.

 CVARS:
 Cvar (possible states) [default state] description